Chen-Wang-CUHK/KG-KE-KR-M/README.md

 cd KG-KE-KR/sh/translate/
 sh translate_full.sh
 ```
 Note: If you use a slurm-managed server, use `sbatch translate_full.sh`.
-The `translate_full.sh` is to run `KG-KE-KR/translate.py`, a part of the options are the following (check `KG-KE-KR/onmt/opts.py` for more details):
+The `translate_full.sh` is to run `KG-KE-KR/translate.py`, Part of the options are the following (check `KG-KE-KR/onmt/opts.py` for more details):
 ```
 -model []: a '.pt' file storing the finally chosen model -output []: an output file to store generated keyphrase candidates, e.g., specified_log_path/seed3435_full_kg_ke_kr_kp20k.out